csaez/rigicon/docs/icon.md

     # create a new icon passing some parameters
     icon = Icon.create("my_icon", shape="box", size=0.5)

-    # the line above is a shortcut for...
+    # the line above is a shortcut for:
     icon = Icon.create("my_icon")
     icon.shape = "box"
     icon.size = 0.5